sous-chefs/postgresql/README.md

 * generates a strong default password (via `openssl`) for `postgres`
 * sets the password for postgres
+* manages the `postgresql.conf` file.
 * manages the `pg_hba.conf` file.

 server\_debian
 --------------

-Installs the postgresql server packages, manages the postgresql service and the postgresql.conf file.
+Installs the postgresql server packages and sets up the service.
+You should include the `postgresql::server` recipe, which will include this on Debian platforms.

 server\_redhat
 --------------

-Manages the postgres user and group (with UID/GID 26, per RHEL package conventions), installs the postgresql server packages, initializes the database and manages the postgresql service, and manages the postgresql.conf file.
+Manages the postgres user and group (with UID/GID 26, per RHEL package conventions), installs the postgresql server packages, initializes the database, and manages the postgresql service.
+You should include the `postgresql::server` recipe, which will include this on RHEL/Fedora platforms.

 Resources/Providers
 ===================